 The National Collegiate Dodgeball Association exists to facilitate collegiate dodgeball.
-Founded in 2005 by a handful of midwest colleges, the NCDA has expanded to the East Coast and as far as the Great Plains.
-There's still plenty of country to conquer, plenty of schools that are forming dodgeball teams on the horizon.
+Founded in 2005 by a handful of midwest colleges, the NCDA has expanded to the East Coast, the deep South, and as far as the Great Plains.
+There is still plenty of the country to conquer, and plenty of schools that are forming dodgeball teams on the horizon.
+In 2014 the NCDA made great strides and became a 501(c)(3) non-profit organization in the United States with the goal in mind to further the expansion, popularity, and legitimacy of not only our version, but all variations, of the sport of dodgeball.

 There is one thing that unites the giant family that is this League: dodgeball.
-The NCDA ruleset is one that appeals to the collegiate student athlete.
-It involves old school rubber playground balls flying at speeds up to 80 miles per hour, road trips, bonding between lifelong friends, huge 15 on 15 games, and high academic reasoning behind every rule.
-If you are a college student and want to start up a team of your own, we will gladly welcome you into the Family, and tell you to prepare for the greatest amount of fun you will experience in your entire life.
+The NCDA ruleset is one that appeals to the collegiate student-athlete.
+It involves old school rubber playground balls flying at speeds of up to 80 miles per hour, road trips, bonding between lifelong friends, huge 15-on-15 games, and high academic reasoning behind every rule.
+If you are a college student and want to start up a team of your own, we will gladly welcome you into the Family, and tell you to prepare for the greatest amount of fun you will experience in your life.

-Our Rulebook was born out of the large street pickup games in Chicago's UIC neighborhood, adapted into an aggressive ruleset by the Founding Member Teams, and refined over the years by a largely student-operated organization.
+Our Rulebook was born out of the large street pickup games in Chicago's UIC neighborhood, adapted into an aggressive ruleset by the Founding Member Teams, and refined over the years by a largely student and alumni-operated organization.
 Our rules are a common thread, but by no means stagnant.
-They are refined annually in the summer offseason, starting with the Captains' Assemblage at Nationals; a time where a majority of the League is present and the Rulebook endures its greatest test.
+They are refined annually in the summer offseason, starting with the Captains' Meeting at Nationals; a time where a majority of the League is present and the Rulebook endures its greatest test.
 Any new introductions or editions from last season's rulebook are denoted in highlighted text.